matthewnewell/matthewnewell.github.io/_posts/2014-09-25-refactor-rake.md

 - blog
 ---

-The Indianapolis Ruby Users Group [Indy.rb](www.indy.rb) hosts a monthly hack night.
+The Indianapolis Ruby Users Group ([Indy.rb](www.indy.rb)) hosts a monthly hack night.
 Format is bring a problem and/or help someone solve a problem.
 I was lucky enough to work with [@unixmonkey](https://twitter.com/unixmonkey) on the following refactor.

 ##The Setup

 My rails application [Team FBO](teamFBO.html) has a [rake task](http://en.wikipedia.org/wiki/Rake_(software)) to purge stale database rows.
 A row of data shall be purged when it meets two conditions:

 * Over five days old
-* No team evaluation of the row has an `evaluation_value` greater than one
+* No team evaluation of the row has an `evaluation_code_id` greater than one

 The original rake task works correctly but requires two iterations to evaluate all rows.
 I need it to work in one iteration.